MIDFIELDR/midfielddata/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-<br>This data package contains anonymized student-level records for
+<br>An `R` data package containing anonymized student-level records for
-98,000 undergraduates; a practice-data sample of the MIDFIELD database.
+98,000 undergraduates—a practice-data sample of the MIDFIELD database.

 ![](https://github.com/MIDFIELDR/midfielddata/blob/main/docs/logo.png?raw=true)

 ## Introduction

-Student-level data refers to information collected by undergraduate institutions on individual students, including:
+Data at the “student-level” refers to information collected by undergraduate institutions on individual students, including:

 - *course* information, e.g., course name & number, credit hours, and student grades